John Derrick,

 Hybrid mediations: Some mediations end up as a hybrid.
 For example, if a case does not settle at an in-person session, but significant progress has been made, a follow-up Zoom session on another day might be what it takes to get it resolved.
 Sometimes, some participants can be present at an in-person mediation, with others taking part remotely.

 Arbitrations: Similar considerations apply to arbitrations.
-And even if the evidentiary hearing is in person, preliminary hearings can be via Zoom.
+Even if the evidentiary hearing is in person, preliminary hearings can be via Zoom.

 I am based in Santa Barbara.
 But I mediate and arbitrate cases throughout Southern California and beyond.
 As noted above, I do not charge for travel time or expense, so location is really not an issue even with in-person sessions.